dreamhead/moco/moco-doc/settings.md

 # Settings
 We can write all our configurations in one single configuration files.
-But if we want stub many services in one Moco instance, the configurations file would be huge.
+But if we want stub many services in a single Moco instance, the configurations file would be huge.

 In this case, we can use settings file to separate our configurations for different into different configugration files.